 How to create automatic VMware backup schedule

-1. Bind Devices: Access AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi > + Add VMware ESXi to add your host, and then click … > Bind Device.
+1. Bind Devices: Access AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device, and then click … > Bind Device.

 2. Create Backup Tasks: Navigate to Backup Task and click + Create New Task to open the wizard.
 Specify Task Name, Backup Type, Device and Target on the pop-up tab.